swadeley/content-sources-frontend/README.md

 1. Ensure the correct node version is installed and in use: `nvm use`

-2. Copy the [example env file](playwright_example.env) and create a file named:`.env` For local development only the BASE_URL:`https://stage.foo.redhat.com:1337` is required, which is already set in the example config.
+2. Copy the [example env file](playwright_example.env) and create a file named:`.env` For local development only the BASE*URL:`https://stage.foo.redhat.com:1337` and `ADMIN*\*` credentials (stage user) are required, which is already set in the example config.

 3. Install Playwright browsers and dependencies
    `yarn playwright install`